Student Code of Conduct and Resolution Procedures

 ii.
 Stalking, defined as engaging in two or more acts directed at a specific person that would cause a reasonable person to fear for the individual’s safety or the safety of others, or suffer substantial emotional distress

 iii.
 Hazing, defined as acts likely to cause physical or psychological harm or social exclusion or humiliation

 - d.
 Any form of retaliation towards a complainant or any participant in an investigation or conduct process.
 Retaliation will not be tolerated.

-2. Gender-based or sexual misconduct.
+2. Gender-based, or sex-based misconduct.

 a.
 Sexual Harassment

 b.
 Non-Consensual Sexual Contact

 e.
 Other Gender-Based Misconduct

 For complete definitions and examples, refer to the Guide to Gender Based & Sexual Misconduct